recycled water research banner

 Recycled Water Research Program

 The State Water Board works with members of the recycled water community to identify knowledge gaps in recycled water research areas, for both potable and non-potable applications.
 Staff use this input to develop recycled water research funding priorities.
-The State Water Board has historically funded recycled water research through the Safe Drinking Water, Clean Water, Watershed Protection, and Flood Protection Act (2000 Water Bond, Proposition 13) and other funding sources.
-The Water Quality, Supply, and Infrastructure Improvement Act of 2014 (2014 Bond Law, Proposition 1) provides grant and low interest financing for water recycling projects.
-The California Drought, Water, Parks, Climate, Coastal Protection, Outdoor Protection for All Act of 2018 (Proposition 68) authorized funding for water recycling research and development pursuant to Water Code sections 79135 et seq. and 79765 et seq.
+Recycled water research funds are authorized through the Safe Drinking Water, Clean Water, Watershed Protection, and Flood Protection Act (2000 Water Bond, Proposition 13), the Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Proposition 1), and the California Drought, Water, Parks, Climate, Coastal Protection, Outdoor Protection for All Act of 2018 (Proposition 68).

 The State Water Board may dedicate up to three percent of the Bond funding allocated to recycled water, as well as three percent of repayments from Bond-funded water recycling construction loans, to recycled water research and development as set forth in Water Code section 79144.
 The availability of Proposition 1, 13, and 68 funding has provided the State Water Board with the opportunity to continue to facilitate recycled water research to advance the use of recycled water in California.
-The State Water Board authorized the Deputy Director of the Division of Financial Assistance to enter into agreements for recycled water research for the use of these funds in Resolution 2017-0034.
+The State Water Board authorized the Deputy Director of the Division of Financial Assistance to enter into agreements for recycled water research for the use of these funds in Resolution No. 2023-0009.

 Grant Agreement No. D2105001